pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`pymunk_demo_top_down`

-This example demonstrates the integration of the Pymunk Physics Engine into an Arcade game.
-The code sets up various elements within the game, such as player movement, bullet shooting mechanics, collision handling, and physics simulation.
-The Pymunk Physics Engine is used to apply forces, manage damping, handle collisions, and simulate real-life physics interactions between game objects like the player, walls, bullets, rocks, and gems.
-The example showcases how Pymunk can be utilized to enhance the gameplay experience by incorporating realistic physics behaviors into a 2D game environment.
+This example demonstrates the use of the Pymunk Physics Engine within the Arcade library to create a top-down game.
+The game consists of a player character that can move around a screen with a boundary of walls, push a set of rocks and gems, and shoot bullets.
+The bullets have different attributes such as mass, damping, friction, elasticity, and collision effect).
+The game world has variable damping and friction for all objects, which control how objects slow down over time.
+The player's movement is controlled through keyboard inputs, where a force is applied to the player's character in the direction of the key pressed.
+The example also includes collision handlers for when a bullet hits a rock or wall.
+The physics engine takes care of all the movement, forces, and collision calculations, making it easier to develop complex physical interactions in the game world.

 pymunk_joint_builder.py
 -----------------------